PhotonicsTUL/PLaSK/doc/tutorial1.rst

 	junction_mesh = mesh.Rectilinear2D(linspace(-150., 150., 1000), [pos.y])

 Frankly speaking the created mesh is still a two-dimensional mesh, however, it has only one row.
 The thing that looks like a function invocation mesh.Rectilinear2D is a two-dimensinal rectilinear mesh class [#mesh-is-module]_ and by invoking it as a function, we create a particular instance of this class.
 Provided arguments are lists of the mesh points along *x* and *y* axes.
 If you have used Matlab, you should be familiar with the function ``linspace``.
-It returns a list of ``1000`` points (indicated by its third argument) spanning from *–150µm* to *150µm* (first and second arguments).
+It returns a list of ``1000`` points (indicated by its third argument) spanning from –150 µm to 150 µm (first and second arguments).
 Along *y* axis we have only one point at the level of the active layer.
 Mind that you can correctly get fields for negative values of *x*, because you have specified ``left="mirror"`` in the geometry declaration.

 Now, we can obtain the current density from the receiver of solver ``electr``::